da-x/name-assign.vim/README.md

 * Press the key combination at the end of a new variable declaration, right after the name.
 * Perform a visual selection of the expression to replace.
-* Hit the key combination again - see the expression is being replaced by the name and the name is added with the assigned expression.
+* Hit the key combination again, and see the expression being replaced by the name of the variable, and the declaration is added with the selected expression.

 Behind the scenes, the plugin uses the 'k' mark by default in order to save the place in which the selected expression is moved.